 University of Tartu Centre for Arts

-Due to the state of emergency declared by the Estonian Government and the reorganization of lectures and practical lessons into distance and e-learning at the University of Tartu as a safety measure against the spreading of COVID-19, the Centre for Arts Gallery and auditoriums will be closed until further notice.
+Due to the reorganization of lectures and practical lessons into distance and e-learning at the University of Tartu as a safety measure against the spreading of COVID-19, the Centre for Arts Gallery and auditoriums will be closed until further notice.
 We apologize!

 In 2017, the Centre for Arts was opened in the Old Anatomical Theatre in Tartu.
 The centre offers courses for all students at the University of Tartu as well as for the continuing education learners to acquire new knowledge and skills and develop creativity in the fields of arts.
-More than half of the courses are also available for foreigners as the courses are either entirely in English or the lecturer instructs individually both in Estonian or as well in English if needed.
-Find suitable course among different fields:
+More than half of the courses are also available for foreigners as the courses are either entirely in English or the lecturer instructs individually both in Estonian and in English.
+Find courses to attend here:

 |VISUAL ARTS||HANDICRAFT & DESIGN|